Ascension Island: Marine Protected Area

 In January 2016 the UK Government announced that an area around Ascension Island was to become a huge marine reserve, to protect its varied and unique ecosystem, including some of the largest marlin in the world, large populations of green turtle, and the island's own species of frigate bird.

-On 22 August 2019 the Ascension Island Government announced the designation of 100% of Ascension's Exclusive Economic Zone (EEZ) as a Marine Protected Area (MPA).
+On 22 August 2019, the Ascension Island Government announced the designation of 100% of Ascension's Exclusive Economic Zone (EEZ) as a Marine Protected Area (MPA).
 The EEZ covers an area of over 440,000 km2, making it one of the largest in the world.
 Within the MPA it is proposed that commercial fishing and mineral extraction will be prohibited.
 Legislation is now being brought forward and development of a management plan is underway.
 These will be put into place subject to confirmation that the ongoing costs of management, monitoring and enforcement have been provided by the UK government.

 Government

-Ascension had formed part of a British overseas territory together with Saint Helena and Tristan da Cunha. and was governed by St Helena, until it achieved its own Constitution.

-Executive authority is vested in King Charles III, who is represented by the Governor of Saint Helena, Ascension and Tristan da Cunha.
-The Governor resides in Jamestown, Saint Helena, and an Administrator is appointed to represent the Governor on Ascension Island.
+Ascension forms part of the British overseas territory of Saint Helena, Ascension and Tristan da Cunha.
+Executive authority is ultimately vested in King Charles III, who is represented by the Governor of Ascension.
+The Governor resides in Jamestown, Saint Helena, who is in turn represented on the island by an appointed Administrator.